RealPage/ui-arch-react-exercise/README.md

 ### Button

 Currently there is only one "primary" style to the `Button` component.
-We'd like to enhance the button to include a new "secondary" variant.
+We'd like to enhance the button to include a new "secondary" variant for the "Sign Up" button.
 We'd like this variant to have a light background color (`#ffffffde`) with the text color our blue color (`#1182e5`) and a hover background of our light blue color (`#a3c6e4`).

 #### Acceptance Criteria (Button)
 - Button must support a new "secondary" variant for the `variant` prop.